-Better Health and Safety for our Refugees and Immigrants Starts with Education
+Better Health & Safety for Refugees and Immigrants Starts with Education

-Excellus BlueCross BlueShield recently awarded MAMI a grant to offer a series of culturally-modified health seminars for our limited English communities in Utica and Syracuse.
-The seminars will cover such topics as nutrition, lead poisoning, the importance of vaccinating our children/who gets flu shots and why, dental care, fire safety, stranger danger and CPR training.
-The sessions will be presented by speakers in the field and facilitated/interpreted by interpreters who will also help administer pre and post tests which will be translated.
+Excellus BlueCross BlueShield awarded MAMI a grant to offer a series of culturally-modified health seminars for our limited English communities in Utica and Syracuse on such topics as nutrition, lead poisoning, the importance of vaccinating our children/who gets flu shots and why, dental care, fire safety, stranger danger and CPR training.

 United Way-Funded Interpreting Services

 One of our projects has been to provide free interpreting services to small doctors’ offices as well as non-profits thanks to a grant from the United Way of the Valley and Greater Utica Area.
 Through this program, individual limited-English speakers can choose their own providers and request interpreters personally, rather than being dependent on their provider to ensure interpreting for them.

 MAMI hopes to raise more funds to extend this vital service to the community.
 If you would like to be involved in this community cost-sharing effort, please send your tax-deductible gift to:

 287 Genesee Street, Suite 101

 MAMI has also been involved in the Disaster Preparedness event sponsored by the Oneida County Health Department, the Racism Roundtable sponsored by the Oneida County District Attorney’s Office and facilitated by Patrick Johnson as well as Give Kids a Smile sponsored by Faxton-St. Luke’s Healthcare’s Dental Health Center and the Mohawk Perinatal Network.
 We are able to provide interpreters at these events, allowing the entire community to be informed and enabling refugees to participate.